 Christians claim that Jesus is God, who entered the world to die for the sins of man.
-We claim that this is a false belief, because this is a change on the part of God, and it is rationally impossible for a beginningless being to change.
+We claim that this is a false belief, because that would be a change on the part of God, and it is rationally impossible for a beginningless being to change.
 To prove this, we argue:

 - Whatever has the potential to change, is inseparable from accidents.